TODAY IS

 » THAR FAMINE: DEATH TOLL NEARS 200

-» JORDAN: MERS CORONAVIRUS DEATH TOLL RISES
+» SAUDI ARABIA REVISES MERS DEATH TOLL UP 48%

 » PAKISTAN: DEATH TOLL FROM EARTHQUAKE RISES TO 327